ReturnHelper/return-request-api-docs/source/return_user_api.rst

    remarks, string_,
-   totalValue, decimal_, YES, Must be greater than zero and equals to the sum of all items' value totalValueCurrency, string_, YES, only accepts ``usd`` orderNumber, string_, YES, Your reference number, duplicate value allowed, could be order number, ERP system number, etc. shipment, :ref:`structure_ReturnShipmentPayload`, YES, Details see below
+   totalValue, decimal_, YES, Must be greater than zero and equals to the sum of all items' value totalValueCurrency, string_, YES, only accepts ``usd`` orderNumber, string_, YES, Customized reference number.
+Duplicate value allowed.
+Could be order number or ERP system number or etc shipment, :ref:`structure_ReturnShipmentPayload`, YES, Details see below

 .. _structure_ReturnShipmentPayload: